-Cabinet meets to discuss Brexit as Brussels warns no deal more likely than ever
+Cabinet meets to discuss Brexit as Brussels warns no deal 'more likely than ever'

 “We should nevertheless remain hopeful and determined, as there is good will to continue these talks on both sides.

-“But at the same time, responsible as we are, we must prepare the EU for a no-deal scenario, which is more likely than ever before.
+“But at the same time, responsible as we are, we must prepare the EU for a no-deal scenario, which is more likely than ever before."

-“Like the UK, the Commission has started such preparations, and will give us an update during the meeting.”

 He added: “But let me be absolutely clear.
 The fact that we are preparing for a no-deal scenario must not, under any circumstances, lead us away from making every effort to reach the best agreement possible, for all sides.